AArnott/Nerdbank.MessagePack/docfx/docs/custom-converters.md

 ### Performance considerations

+#### Cancellation handling

 A custom converter should honor the @System.Threading.CancellationToken passed to it.
+This is mostly automatic because @Nerdbank.MessagePack.SerializationContext.DepthStep*?displayProperty=nameWithType will throw @System.OperationCanceledException if the token is canceled, and most converters should already be calling @Nerdbank.MessagePack.SerializationContext.DepthStep.

+For particularly expensive converters, it may be beneficial to check the token periodically through the conversion process.
 For typical synchronous converters, this means checking @Nerdbank.MessagePack.SerializationContext.CancellationToken?displayProperty=nameWithType before performing any significant work and periodically thereafter.
 Async converters can check the token at this same location or more simply use the token passed explicitly as a parameter.
 Async converters should always propagate the token to any async methods they call.

+#### Memory pressure

 The built-in converters take special considerations to avoid allocating, encoding and deallocating strings for property names.
 This reduces GC pressure and removes redundant CPU time spent repeatedly converting UTF-8 encoded property names as strings.